fsantanna/dceu/doc/manual.md

 ### Resume

-The operation `resume` executes a coroutine starting from its last suspension
+The operation `resume` executes a coroutine from its last suspension point:
-point:

 ```
-Resume : `resume´ Expr `(´ [Expr] `)´
+Resume : `resume´ Expr `(´ List(Expr) `)´
 ```

-The operation `resume` expects an active coroutine, and resumes it, passing an optional argument.
+The operation `resume` expects an active coroutine, and resumes it, passing optional arguments.
-The coroutine executes until it yields or terminates.
+The coroutine executes until it [yields](#yield) or terminates.
-The `resume` evaluates to the argument of `yield` or to the coroutine return value.
+After returning, the `resume` evaluates to the argument passed to `yield` or to the coroutine return value.

+The first resume is like a function call, starting the coroutine from its beginning, and passing any number of arguments.
+The subsequent resumes start the coroutine from its last [`yield`](#yield) suspension point, passing at most one argument, which substitutes the `yield`.
+If omitted, the argument defaults to `nil`.

 ```
 coro C () {